lazycoder-007/SpringBoot_Hibernate_H2_InMemory_Database_Project/README.md

-# SpringBoot_Hibernate_MySql_Project
+# SpringBoot_Hibernate_H2_InMemory_Database_Project
-This is a spring boot project which uses Hibernate ORM and MySql Dadtabase
+This is a spring boot project which uses Hibernate ORM and H2 In Memory Dadtabase